- Assistance Program for Lead in School Drinking Water

-- Lead Maintenance Checklist
+- 2016 Lead and Copper in Schools Maintenance Checklist

-Fact Sheet: Follow-up Steps for Schools or Child Care Facilities Based on Lead and Copper Sampling Results
+- Follow-up Steps for Schools or Child Care Facilities Based on Lead and Copper Sampling Results

-Steps to take when sample results are above the MassDEP action level of 0.015 mgl/L. September 2010.
+Steps to take when sample results are above the MassDEP action level of 0.015 mgl/L. Rev. September 2010.

 - Lead in School Drinking Water Program Presentation Slides